 A printer?
 Electricity?
 A battery?
 Elm was suddenly feeling perturbed.
 “I suppose then we’re back where we began.
 Artisan Alder, can you sketch a copy of the map for us in case we need it as reference?”

 “Indeed, Elm, I shall be happy too.”
-And with that, Alder set about gathering her best etchers.
+And with that, Alder set about gathering her very finest etchers.

 Chapter 13